- June 26, 2016

 “The presentation helps sell the technicolor madness, particularly the soundtrack which is some incredibly catchy techno that takes loads of inspiration from old NES chiptunes.”

-“The music made me quite irritable towards the end (I’m tired today, maybe if I was buzzing off of coffee or something the electronic music might not have gotten on my nerves as fast).”
+“The music made me quite irritable towards the end (I’m tired today; maybe if I was buzzing off of coffee or something, the electronic music might not have gotten on my nerves as fast).”

 “Aside from achievements, this game has neat music and simple puzzles, while $2 might be a bit much for a game you can complete in its entirety in less than 30 minutes.”

-“The gameplay can get repetitive for most quite easily and early on, but I experience a lot of joy and happiness just by playing the infinite loop and listening to the music.”
+“The gameplay can get repetitive for most quite easily and early on, but I experience a lot of joy and happiness just by playing infinite loop and listening to the music.”